zukas97/desktop/README.md

 ### Versioning

 Zen uses [Semantic Versioning](https://semver.org/) for versioning.
-Meaning, versions are displayed as `a.bc.d` where:
+Meaning, versions are displayed as `a.b-c.d` where:

 - `a` is the major version
 - `b` is the minor version